 Weighting cap factors: Weight factors are calculated annually in June.
-They are published on the second Friday of June, based on the stocks' closing prices of the preceding Thursday.
+They are published seven dissemination days before the effective date, based on the stocks' closing prices of the preceding day.
 Components are initially weighted by adjusted equal weighting mechanism with a multiplier set as L = 5.
 The resulting weights are assessed to check if a stricter version of the UCITS bounds (4.5/8/35) is exceeded.
 In case of any breaches, an iterative process takes place to cap the weights by these bounds, and ensure diversification.
 The overall weight of the SI companies is assessed against the commitment of the index, and SI tilt is applied if the index fails to meet the SI target with the 1% buffer.
 This is achieved by following steps 1-7 below.

-Additionally, on a quarterly basis in September, December and March, the companies' weights are assessed for any breaches on the SI criteria and the stricter UCITS bounds based on the stocks' closing prices of the Thursday preceding the second Friday of the respective quarter.
+Additionally, on a quarterly basis in September, December and March, the companies' weights are assessed for any breaches on the SI criteria and the stricter UCITS bounds based on the stocks' closing prices of the day preceding the underlying data publication date..
 Company weights are SI tilted and re-capped such that both the SI commitment and UCITS are met.
-Weight factors are published on the second Friday, based on the stocks' closing prices of the preceding Thursday.
+Weight factors are published seven dissemination days before the effective date, based on the stocks' closing prices of the preceding day.
 No capping applies if both the Sustainable Investment commitment (including the additional 1% buffer) and UCITS bounds are met.